NVE/RunoffTestData/README.md

 The datasets are stored in the folders /Period_Calib and /Period_Valid, and the file Metadata.txt contains additional information about the selected stations.

+The unit for the runoff data stored in the files is m3/day.

 ### Downloading data

 Download the data by: